-My family is my most significant source of inspiration and my most stalwart supporters as well.
+My family are my most significant source of inspiration and my most stalwart supporters as well.
 My daughter is my biggest motivation, she inspires me, motivates me every day, and she has changed my life exponentially.
 I want to be an inspiration to her.

 My parents also inspire and motivate me, mainly to continue to strive to be the best version of myself and to work hard to achieve my goals.
 They are self-motivated individuals.
 When I see them working, it gives me the drive to be like them.
 I always try to imbibe their calm confidence and positivism into my life.
 They remain my go-to people!

 Helping others and empowering people is another source of motivation.
 It doesn’t matter whether it is a relative, a friend, or a colleague.
 Sometimes people around us need that extra drive to get going.
 It’s essential to understand and empathize with people.
-I always try to be a positive person, which allows me to instill the same optimism onto others when they need it the most.
+I always try to be a positive person, which allows me to instill the same optimism into others when they need it the most.
 I love lending a helping hand and making people feel positive, upbeat, and energetic.

 Success is an excellent source of motivation.
 Knowing the fact that my perseverance and hard work help me achieve more significant professional and personal success keeps me going and motivates me to do a good job.

 Learning new things gives me immense motivation.
 The fact that I am adding to my knowledge base is a big positive for me.
 I use my free time to learn a new trick or trade to improve my productivity.
 I firmly believe that learning should never stop.
-Given the level of competition that the Administrative Profession face nowadays, it becomes imperative to continually reinvent myself by accumulating whatever usefully comes along my way.
+Given the level of competition that the Administrative Profession faces nowadays, it becomes imperative to continually reinvent myself by accumulating whatever usefully comes along my way.

 Having a mentor motivates me to do a good job.
 I am fortunate to have an IT mentor (Vincent); he taught me the tricks of the trade, which has gone a long way to enhance my career.
 I thank him every day for his guidance, support, and pearls of wisdom.

 An amazing woman who inspires me and motivates me is Lucy Brazier.
 She is a strong female role model in my career who, in turn, makes me a stronger woman ready to face the world.
 She has given me incredible opportunities that have changed my life exponentially.
 I am honored, blessed, and overwhelmed with gratitude.
-Special thank you to Lucy for believing in me, for trusting me, for her support, for guiding me and taking on an incredible journey.
+Special thank you to Lucy for believing in me, for trusting me, for her support, for guiding me and taking me on this incredible journey.
 I am forever grateful.

 You are known as an expert in Microsoft OneNote, Outlook, and Teams.
 What fuelled your interest in technology?

 I call myself a tech-savvy Assistant.
 I am very passionate and curious about learning new technology resources (online cloud-based programs, apps & gadgets, productivity, social media, and collaborative tools – mostly on Microsoft office programs).
-I love using technology for improving my productivity and taking it to the next level
+I love using technology for improving my productivity and taking it to the next level.

 Every day I set aside dedicated distraction-free time to learn something new regarding technology tools.
 I find, and I read, the user guides on different products.
 I view video tutorials provided by the resource developers and I watch online technology training and use professional development tools.